dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dceframe.md

 **Parameters**

-`cropRegion`: A Rect value that means crop area of the image (if the frame is cropped).
+`cropRegion` A Rect value that means crop area of the image (if the frame is cropped).

 &nbsp;